The Dam Busters (film): Production

 Serving RAF pilots from both squadrons based at Hemswell took turns flying the Lancasters during filming and found the close formation and low level flying around Derwentwater and Windermere exhilarating and a welcome change from their normal high level solo Canberra sorties.
 While filming on one of the first days with the Lancasters, a Lancaster's tail wheel caught the roof of a nearby hanger, to the chagrin of a control tower officer.
 The Mosquito in the film was flown by Flying Officer Leslie Brown of Verena Terrace in Perth; he had been at Dunkirk with the 51st (Highland) Division, then joined the RAF and was shot down in north Africa, being an Italian prisoner of war for three years.
 Two of the Lancaster pilots were Fl Lt KP Souter and Flt Lt WD Caldwell.

 Three of the four Lancaster bombers used in the film had also appeared in the Dirk Bogarde film Appointment in London two years earlier.

-The theatre scene showing the spotlights was filmed at the Lyric Theatre Hammersmith.
+The theatre scene showing the spotlights was filmed at the Chelsea Palace Theatre on King's_Road at the corner with Sydney Street using two Mole-Richardson Type150-FX 150 amp carbon arc lights.
 The dance troupe was The Television Toppers, on loan for one day filming, under contract from the BBC.
 The singer was June Powell, she sings the 1942 song "Sing Everybody Sing" by John P Long.
-Scenes were filmed at the Chelsea Palace on Sydney Street.

 Richard Todd described filming the final scene with Michael Redgrave, where Gibson says he has to write letters, saying that as he walked away from the camera he was quietly weeping.
 He had his own experience of letter writing.
 He also said that the dog, also named Nigger, refused to go near the spot where the real Nigger was buried.

 Five photographs of Labrador dogs from a site at Melton Mowbray were sent to the film studios, and a mine-tracking dog was chosen, looked after by handler Lance Corporal Peter Reid of Ainslie Gardens in Perth, Scotland.

 The black Labrador had never lived in a house before, and Todd took the dog back to the White Hart Hotel in Lincoln, where the dog slept in the bathroom.
 Todd wanted to keep the dog, but the RAF would not let him.